In this blog, how Blockchain can ensure GDPR Compliance and how it might come to the rescue for businesses.

-While GDPR and blockchain had different goals initially- forming a currency ecosystem based on a decentralized model & implementing data privacy laws- both the initiative have similar principles; secured and self-sovereign data (individuals in control of their data).
+While GDPR and blockchain had different goals initially- forming a currency ecosystem based on a decentralized model & implementing data privacy laws- both initiative has similar principles; secured and self-sovereign data (individuals in control of their data).

-As now you know that both the initiatives align on the similar principle, you must think about how blockchain can help you to address your GDPR hindrances?
+As now you know that both the initiatives align on a similar principle, you must think about how blockchain can help you to address your GDPR hindrances.

 Fortunately, shared (distributed) ledger technology is both intensely private and equally secure.

-Firstly, the blockchain technology enables users to exchange data with almost perfect anonymity, contingent on the application.
+Firstly, blockchain technology enables users to exchange data with almost perfect anonymity, contingent on the application.

-While a public blockchain contains an address for an inter-user transaction having no identifying elements in it, a private blockchain asks for the permission to provide access.
-Read more about it here.
+While a public blockchain contains an address for an inter-user transaction having no identifying elements in it, a private blockchain asks for permission to provide access.

 One of the other significant characteristics a GDPR-compatible Blockchain service offers is immutability.
 In order to rely on evidence of GDPR compliance, all involved parties must have a unified trust, which is complete, unchanged, and accurate.
 It can be possible by using blockchain technology to record transactions.

-It creates a unique signature for digital records each when delivered to the platform, such as data transactions, events or documents.
+It creates a unique signature for digital records when delivered to the platform, such as data transactions, events, or documents.
 Further, it stores these signatures in a proof chain that's an unchangeable ledger.